helixd-2k18/ValerA/README.md

 - [ ] ...

+### Why OBJ instead of GLTF?

+GLTF is much complex format, very complex for support and Debug.
+Do not misunderstand me, I have already spent my energy, the monetary equivalent of which exceeds the permissible limits in the amount of over 50$... and GLTF support also requires fucking with dances, and this is also $ 10 in a similar equivalent... now my strength is enough a maximum of 1$ per day, which is extremely small.
+I already barely met the monthly limit for the first version (for a library or framework, this is just an early alpha)...
+It's just that OBJ is easier to maintain and debug, and costs about only 1$ per day of work...

 ## Additional Links

 - [VKt/VKh](https://github.com/world8th/vkt), simpler and unified helpers and mini-framework for Vulkan API... **Required** for the project!